Menu

 Brenda Booth OAM, from New South Wales, has played a pivotal role in the work of Stroke Foundation.
 Brenda experienced a stroke when she was 41 in 2001.
 Since then, she has been passionate about improving stroke care in Australia.

 Brenda has worked in the health and disability sector on the Central Coast for more than 25 years.
 She has played key roles for the Stroke Foundation, lending her experience to the Consumer Council, the Research Advisory Committee, and the Living Stroke Guidelines.
-Locally, Brenda is a member of the Working Aged Stroke Group and the Northern Reaches Stroke Support Group.
+Locally, Brenda is the President of the Working Aged Stroke Group on the Central Coast.

 In 2019, Brenda was awarded an Order of Australia Medal in recognition of her services to consumer advocacy in stroke.
 Using her experience and professional background as a Registered Nurse, and a Case Manager with the NSW Disability Service, Brenda has been involved in many advocacy campaigns at local, state and national levels.